-Projected Rating - A Rating15 accomplished using Minimum Rated Feature data derived from plans and specifications.
+Projected Rating - A Rating24 accomplished using Minimum Rated Feature data derived from plans and specifications.

-Purchased Energy - The portion of the total energy requirement of a home purchased from a utility or other energy supplier.
+Purchased Energy - The portion of the total energy requirement of a home purchased from a utility or other energy supplier, excluding electricity produced on-site that is purchased from a supplier.